-The paper starts by presenting in the section 1 the tools used : the LMDZ model, the cold pool parameterization by Grandpeix and Lafore (2010) (referred to as the GL10 hereafter), and the LES used for evaluation.
+The paper starts by a presentation of presenting in the section 1 the tools used ; including: the LMDZ model, the cold pool parameterization by Grandpeix and Lafore (2010), Grandpeix and Lafore (2010) (referred to as the GL10 model, and LEShereafter), and the LES used for evaluation.
 The presentation of the tuning tool (largely published) and the setup of its use is let to an appendix to concentrate on model physics and improvement in the core of the paper.
-In section 2, we detail the cold pool sampling in LES, designed to assess the physical laws internal to the cold pool parameterization and its coupling with deep convection.
+In section 2, we detail the sampling of cold pools carried out in LESand used cold pool sampling in LES, designed to assess the physical laws internal to the cold pool parameterization and its coupling with deep convection.
 Section 3 is devoted to a comparison of cold pool model variables simulated by LMDZ in SCM mode and those calculated in LES, in order to identify the model's limitations.
 These results will then be discussed, and proposed improvements will be detailed in section 4.
 Finally, we conclude with a synthesis and discussion of prospects in section 5.